azoth-lang/azoth.libs/README.md

 * `azoth.core`: the core, platform-independent parts of the standard library.
 Should be imported by most library packages unless they really need something in the standard library.
 * `azoth.compilation`: attributes used to direct how the compiler handles code.
-* `azoth.compiler.intrinsics`: an empty package used to indicate a dependency on the version of intrinsic functions and types offered by the compiler.
+* `azoth.compiler.intrinsics`: a package that declares intrinsic functions and types.
+By depending on this package one declares a dependency on a specific version of the intrinsics provided by the compiler.
 * `azoth.collections.raw`: provides the raw collection types.

 Packages in this repository not included in the standard library: